deepsquare-io/grid/docs/workflow/40-workflow-api-reference/02-job.md

 Can be greater or equal to 0.

-If null, defaults to the job resources.
+If null, defaults to 0.

-Go name: "GpusPerTask".
+Go name: "GPUsPerTask".

 </td>
 </tr>